 The biggest challenge being faced by organizations is to minimize the risk of exposure of their employees to this disease while continuing to maintain their operations.
 All organizations have put their Business Continuity Plans (BCP) into operation, asking their employees to work from home, work in staggered shifts and allowing only the most critical employees to work from the office or factory premises.
 In several cases, organizations have shut down their entire offices and have got their complete workforce to work from home.

 This crisis will leave behind many valuable lessons that will have a significant impact on the work culture of almost every organization quite significantly.
 In fact, many experts are of the opinion that this outbreak may actually be responsible for bringing about lasting changes in the way organizations manage their workforce.

 Rather than suffering from major business losses due to employees being unable to come to the workplace regularly, organizations have implemented work from home policies to stay functional during this crisis.

-Any decision to this effect is sure to have both short and long term impacts on the working of the employees.
+Any decision to this effect is sure to have both short and long term impact on the working of the employees.
 In fact, many HR experts are of the opinion that the coronavirus pandemic might actually have provided organizations with a golden opportunity to test various options they might just have not considered till now for improving the productivity and the satisfaction of the workforce.

 Many organizations have been allowing a small percentage of their employees to work from home long before the COVID-19 crisis on a personal need basis.
 However, in the current scenario, organizations are being forced to reduce the number of employees coming to the workplace by more than half or even close down the workplaces for an indefinite period of time.